Loading

 3. Is design system a UI kit?

 In short, UI kit is only a subset of a broader design system.
 While UI kit is a collection of pre-designed interface elements like buttons, forms, and icons that can be used to build a user interface efficiently.
-In contrast, a design system is a more comprehensive set of guidelines that govern the overall design of an interface, including not only pre-designed elements but also rules for layout, typography, color, user experience, and accessibility.
+In contrast, ui design system is a more comprehensive set of guidelines that govern the overall design of an interface, including not only pre-designed elements but also rules for layout, typography, color, user experience, and accessibility.

 Image